Denver Boudoir – Cheap Boudoir Photography – 3 Things to Think About

 OoooooOoOoo I’m sure I’m going to ruffle some feathers with that title.
 CHEAP boudoir photography!?
 A Denver boudoir Groupon?!
 WHAT?!

 Hear me out.

 Every time someone emails me with questions about a Denver boudoir session, they get a personal email back, as well as an informational email that outlines a TON of information, and answers most questions.
 This email also has pricing information.
 And I would say about half the time, I never hear back.
 I asked someone recently if they had any luck finding what they needed, and the response was “you’re too expensive.”
-I didn’t know whether to be flattered, or offended.
-So I asked her, what information did you find elsewhere that you decided to choose instead?
+I was curious what exactly she was looking for so I asked her, what information did you find elsewhere that you decided to choose instead?
 She said that she was going to get the 2 hour session with unlimited outfits, and CD of unedited images for $50.

 When you’re taking your clothes off in front of someone you don’t know, and putting yourself in a vulnerable position, is CHEAP really a word that you want to use to describe the experience?

-There is so much that goes into this experience, believe me when I tell you that it’s not just about getting your picture taken.
+First of all, there is so much that goes into this experience, believe me when I tell you that it’s not just about getting your picture taken.
 There is an enormous amount of preparation beforehand, on your part, and on my part.
 Will your cheap photographer be there to help you pick out lingerie that will flatter your figure, and talk you down when you’re nervous the night before?
 This is not an experience to take lightly, not something to send to the lowest bidder.
 Someone asked me once “would you really want to go to a gynecologist that was the cheapest?”
 It made me laugh, but is so true.
 There are some experiences that require a higher touch, and a little more expertise, and boudoir is definitely one of them!

 I believe that there are certain genres of photography that carry a higher responsibility than others.
 Yes, all photographers should be accountable for their quality of work, and their business ethics, but there are some photos that you will never, EVER get back.
 My top three: wedding, newborn and boudoir.
 For wedding and newborn – you never, ever get those days back.
 Newborn sessions usually take place when that new little life is less than 10 days old.
 Two weeks later, you’ve lost that newborn look, the snuggly cuddly smushy face.
 It’s gone, and you never get it back.
 Weddings are highly stressful and require a cool head, organization, and problem solving – and again, you never get that day back.
 When your dad hugs you a little longer as he’s giving you away to your groom, if your photographer misses that, it’s gone.
 Yes, you can stage it again – but it’s never really the same.